CHEP develops Packaging Solutions to Ensure Automotive Supply Chain Sustainability

 www.chep.com │ www.brambles.com

-CONTACT: Contact Alexis Aleccia, Integrated Marketing Coordinator, CHEP Automotive and Industrial Solutions, Weybridge, UK │ Email: alexis.aleccia@chep.com │ 800-243-7872 │
+CONTACT: Contact Alexis Aleccia, Integrated Marketing Coordinator, CHEP Automotive and Industrial Solutions, Detroit, MI │ Email: alexis.aleccia@chep.com │ 800-243-7872 │